 What this class will and will not do:

-This class will introduce architects and other designers to basic carbon reduction engineering strategies to help them better partner with engineering teams, to anticipate the architectural implications of engineering interventions, and to advise owners about engineering strategies they might pursue.
+This class will introduce architects and other designers to basic carbon reduction engineering strategies to help them better partner with engineering teams, anticipate the architectural implications of engineering interventions, and advise owners about engineering strategies they might pursue.
 It will not teach them to perform the engineering aspects of energy/carbon reduction projects, such as audits or specifying specific improvements to steam heating systems or other HVAC equipment.

 This class will concentrate on some of the most common architectural features found in larger NYC buildings, such as flat roofs, punched windows, window ACs, and steam heating systems, as well as the most common renovations/retrofits undertaken by non-engineering professionals.
 Given the variety and complexity of New York’s building stock, this class will not address every type of building system or every type of renovation.

 Finally, this class is conceived as a broad introduction to elucidate major concepts, and strategies but will not go into deep technical detail about each item covered.

 Instructors: Julie Torres Moskovitz, AIA, LEED AP, CPHC/CPHT, Fete Nature Architecture, PLLC Paul Reale, MEME, LEED AP, Director, Building Operations Research and Training, CUNY Building Performance Lab

 Registration Fee: AIANY Member: $325 AIA Member (not AIANY): $350 General Public: $375

 As a Cross-Learning Alliance event, discounted prices are available to ASHRAE and Urban Green Members, contact us for the discount code.
 Cross-Learning Alliance events are designed to bridge the knowledge gap between the people that own, design, build, manage, operate and commission buildings. #crosslearning

 Course will repeat in throughout 2021, please contact AIANY if you would like to receive direct notification of future program dates.